uboslinux/ubos-docs/sphinx/developers/site-json.rst

       The key for the tls site.
 Only shown to the root user.

    ``crt`` (required unless ``letsencrypt`` is provided)
-      The certificate for the tls site as issued by your certificate authority.
+      The certificate for the tls site as issued by your certificate authority, plus the certificate chain of your certificate authority, concatenated into one file.
 Only shown to the root user.

-   ``crtchain`` (required unless ``letsencrypt`` is provided)
-      The certificate chain of your certificate authority, which provides credibility not to you, but to your certificate authority, which signed your certificate.
-Only shown to the root user.

-   ``cacrt`` (optional, but must not be given if ``letsencrypt`` is provided)
+   ``cacrt`` (optional)
       If you use TLS client authentication (not common), the certificate chain of the certificate authorities that your TLS clients are using.
       Only shown to the root user.